VenireVidereVincere/NTD-code-challenge-API/README.md

 You can run:

+- docker-compose build
 - docker-compose up

 In order to start a docker container with the app.
 Be sure to modify docker-compose.yml to include your credentials for the PSQL DB.

-## Requirements
+## Requirements to run
+- Default port: 3000 for both docker and non-containerized version.
 You will need to setup the following env variables for the app to work if you intend to use it locally.
+You can use an .env file at the root of your directory.

 DATABASE_URL=...

 JWT_SECRET=...

 API_KEY=...

 FRONTEND_URL...

 The database URL, like mentioned before, has to be a PSQL instance hosted somewhere.

 The JWT secret is a phrase you must keep secret for token generation.

 API_KEY is your key for random.org services.

+FRONTEND_URL is the address for your local frontend implementation.

+In order to run the app you will need to run:

+- npm install
+- npm run

 ## DOCKER
 You will need to open the docker-compose file and add your private keys to the environment variables, make sure to leave no spaces inbetween the '=' sign and your value, or after your value.
-Then, run the following:
+Then, run the following (You can leave the placeholder values in if you want to just run the application, but no operations will be able to be made):

 - docker-compose build
 - docker-compose up